3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 <!--
 Hello everyone, this is Keita Makino from 3 Revolutions Future Mobility.

-Today I'd like to give a quick review on the changes of long-distance travels due to the COVID-19 pandemic, which Grant has already given the overview about in the first presentation.
+Today I'd like to give a quick review on the changes of long-distance travel due to the COVID-19 pandemic, which Grant has already given the overview about in the first presentation.

 -->